-We finally purchased our tickets and opted to take the combo package that allows you to view Sea World – the Aquarium and Wet ‘n Wild; activities all relating to water.
-We walked around Sea World Park, got to see all marine life species such seals, penguins, sharks, turtles, etc and walked around this old ship wreck which is converted into a breathtaking aquarium where kids admire the creatures swimming around in the tanks.
+Finally purchasing our tickets, we opted to take the combo package that allows you to view Sea World, the Aquarium and, Wet ‘n Wild; activities all relating to water.
+We walked around Sea World Park, got to see all marine life species such as seals, penguins, sharks, turtles, and walked around this old shipwreck that’s converted into a breathtaking aquarium.

 Moyo on the Pier